doug-square/dgsq.net/README.md

 While BSSG is designed to be simple, there are a few enhancements planned for the future:

-- **Last Modification Timestamp:** Implement a `lastmod` field for posts to track the last modification date and time.
 - **Stale Content Banner:** Add an option to display a banner on posts that haven't been updated in a configurable amount of time (e.g., more than X days/months).
 - **Performance Refactor:** Address identified performance bottlenecks and improve the overall efficiency of the build process.
 - **Build Script Refactor:** In the long term, refactor the main `build.sh` script into smaller, more specialized scripts for better maintainability and clarity.